Bobronium/copium/README.md

 </details>

 ## Credits

-- @eendebakpt for attempting to implement parts of deepcopy in C in CPython https://github.com/python/cpython/pull/91610 — I've used this as a reference at early stages of development.
-- @sobolevn for constructive feedback on C code / tests quality
+- [@sobolevn](https://github.com/sobolevn) for constructive feedback on C code / tests quality
+- [@eendebakpt](https://github.com/eendebakpt) for C implementation of parts of `copy.deepcopy` in https://github.com/python/cpython/pull/91610 — used as early reference
+- [@orsinium](https://github.com/orsinium) for [svg.py](https://github.com/orsinium-labs/svg.py) — used to generate main chart
+- [@provencher](https://github.com/provencher) for repoprompt.com — used it to build context for LLMs/editing
 - Anthropic/OpenAI/xAI for translating my ideas to compilable C code and educating me on the subject
 - One special lizard 🦎